Choose a website building platform

 P.S: In case you want a theme that works well on mobile phones, look for the keyword: “responsive”.

-Adding content and creating new pages
+STEP 4 – Add content and create new pages

 Once you have installed the theme you like, you can start creating content.
 Adding new pages in WordPress is again very easy, but I’ll cover the basics for you: